 At the June 17, 2015 meeting of the City of Seattle’s Landmarks Preservation Board the initial presentation, called nomination, was given by the Clark Design Group, the architects for the renovation of the Theodora.
 Portions of the Theodora which have been “landmarked” include the primary façade: the exterior along 35th Ave NE with its distinctive horizontal form, wood beam elements and contrasting glass screens.
 Some portions of the building’s interior will also be preserved, including the atrium, fireplace and lounge.
 As these areas are renovated, geometry and materials must match the original.

 Additions and site improvements within historic preservation guidelines

-An additional building to be built at the southern end of the complex must match the original Theodora in style and in scale.
-The site itself with its plantings was reviewed by an arborist, with exceptional trees marked for preservation and an overall site plan to refresh the landscaping, which had become overgrown.
-The site plan includes more lighting to be installed on walkways, patios and entries around the building on all four sides, and signage to mark entries.
+It was required that the additional building to be built at the southern end of the complex must match the original Theodora in style and in scale.
+The site itself with its plantings was reviewed by an arborist during the historic-review process, with exceptional trees marked for preservation and an overall site plan to refresh the landscaping, which had become overgrown.
+The proposed site plan included more lighting to be installed on walkways, patios and entries around the building on all four sides, and signage to mark entries.

 A new era of denser development along 35th Ave NE